Please remember to thank our Page Sponsors by visiting their websites!

 8. At what age and date do I need to file my first notice of intent and annual assessment results for my child?
 At what age do I stop filing letters of intent and annual assessment results for my child?

-Compulsory school attendance in Maine begins on the 6th birthday and ends on the 17th birthday.
+Compulsory school attendance in Maine begins at the 6th birthday and ends at the 17th birthday.
 Children may indeed be homeschooling at ages outside of the compulsory attendance age.
-Age appropriate assessment can and should be occurring, as well.
+Age- appropriate assessment can and should be occurring, as well.
 However, letters of intent and annual assessment results are not filed with the state or local superintendent for children under the age of 6 or over the age of 17.

 File a notice of intent when your child reaches the date of his or her 6th birthday.
 File your first assessment results for this child by the September 1 date/year that immediately follows the 6th birthday.
 Continue filing until the 17th birthday has been reached.
 After the 17th birthday, nothing more is required in terms of filing letters and annual assessment results.

 For more in-depth information, please read "Compulsory School Attendance and Enrollment Questions," by Kathi Kearney.

 9. I am moving to a new school district during the school year.
 Do I need to send another letter of intent to homeschool to our new superintendent?